 While we have been paid by a few insurance companies, we are not participating providers (or in-network) with any.
-We employ a billing service through which claims are processed and handled.
+We work with a billing service through which claims are processed and handled.
 Most clients do not have to file their own insurance claims.
 However, due to the uncertainty of the insurance company's willingness to pay, we do require payment prior to the birth.
 It's important to note that different insurance plans reimburse different amounts for out-of-network providers.
 Clients with PPO insurance tend to have greater success with reimbursement than clients with HMO insurance.
 Our Financial Contract addresses the fact that this is a substantial out-of-pocket expense.
 Therefore we have created options to simplify payment requirements.

 Sadly, there is no homebirth midwifery coverage through MassHealth at this time.
 For folks insured through MassHealth, you may qualify for a reduced rate.

 If you are a student, teenager or family receiving government aide (WIC, TAFDC, EA, RAFT, etc.), you are eligible for a discount.

 To better accommodate our clients and make our services more available, we offer three different packages: In-Home Visits Only, a mix of Home Visits and Office Visits and In-Office Appointments Only.
 Our packages range from $4250 - $5700.
 We supply you with a birth kit and a birth tub.
 We limit our births to 6 to 8 a month and we fill up fast.

 Clients are asked to put a deposit down early in the pregnancy to secure their spot on the calendar.